-A description of the process used by the Board, consistent with WIOA \$\infty 108(d)\$, to provide no more than 30-day public comment period before submission of the plan, including an opportunity to have input into the development of the Local Plan, particularly for representatives of businesses, education, and labor organizations.
-Comments submitted during the public comment period that represent disagreement with the plan must be submitted with the Local Plan.
+A description of the process used by the Board, consistent with WIOA 0 (d), to provide no more than 30-day public comment period before submission of the plan modification including an opportunity to have input into the development of the Local Plan, particularly for representatives of businesses, education, and labor organizations.
+Comments submitted during the public comment period that represent available to public through electronic and other means, such as public hearings and local news media, and submitting to the Texas Workforce Commission (TWC) any comments that express disagreement with the plan modifications.

-A notice will be sent out via e-blast and social media on Friday, February 12, 2021 regarding the availability of the draft revised version 2021-2025 Strategic Business Plan.
+A notice will be sent out via e-blast and social media on Monday, January 9, 2023 regarding the availability of the draft revised version 2021-20245 Strategic Business Plan.
 It will be available for review and public comment on the organization's website, www.workforcesolutionscb.org until 5 p.m.
-Sunday, February 28, 2021.
+Tuesday, February 7, 2023 until 5 pm.

 - i.
-Date of publication Friday, February 12, 2021 - ii.
-Virtual Public Meetings will be held on Friday, February 26, 2021 at 2:00 pm and Thursday, February 24, 2021 at 1:00 pm on Zoom at https://us02web.zoom.us/j/6678645469?pwd=YjFyRkJ3M3Y3NTBYZ0ZJVXRVbzFvUT09 - a.
-There were attendees to either public meeting held. - iii.
-Final date of comment period Sunday, February 28, 2021 - iv.
-Written comments can be submitted electronically to amy.villarreal@workforcesolutionscb.org, delivered via mail or in person to the Board Administrative offices to Amy Kiddy Villarreal, Chief Operating Officer at 400 Mann St. Suite 800, Corpus Christi TX 78401. - a.
-No public comments were received.
+Date of publication Monday January 9, 2023 - ii.
+Public Meetings will be held on Friday, February 10, 2023 at 12:00 pm, Staples Career Center, 520 N. Staples Street, Corpus Christi, Texas 78401. - iii.
+Final date of comment period Tuesday, February 7, 2023 - iv.
+Written comments can be submitted electronically to alba.silvas@workforcesolutionscb.org, delivered via mail or in person by Tuesday, February 7, 2023 before 5pm to the Board Administrative offices to Alba Silvas, Director of Programs and Planning at 400 Mann St. Suite 800, Corpus Christi TX 78401.